pcmarcano/pcmarcano/README.md

 -->
 <h2 align="center">I'll be updating this repo as much as I can</h1>
 <h3 align="center">A passionate developer from Venezuela living in Chile</h3>
 <p align="justify">:sound: I’m a computer science and overall technology follower.
 I create solutions for users that help simplify everyday tasks.
-I worked creating FileMaker Pro applications for diverse industries helping them reduce time and money doing routine work and getting them to work on things that really matter to them.
-Working side by side with customers and users to design and create their desired software application from UI elements, give them a UX they’ll love, to results and reports they will trust.
+I work creating FileMaker Pro applications for diverse industries, helping them save time and money, creating solutions that took care of routine tasks, and letting users work on aspects of logistics that really matter.
+Working side by side with customers and users to design and create their desired software application from UI elements, giving them a UX they’ll love, to results and reports they will trust.
 Now I’m moving to more widespread and open languages to help more and learn from a bigger community.</p>

 <!--
 **pcmarcano/pcmarcano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.